CasualGaming/cag-web-2/README.md

 * Run `./run-server.sh` (or `make server`) to start a development server with hot reloading.

 ## Tips
 * The favicons were generated using [Favicon Generator.
-For real.](https://realfavicongenerator.net/).
+For real.](https://realfavicongenerator.net/)
 * Images can be compressed (esp.
 JPEGs), for instance with <https://compressjpeg.com/> at 75% quality.
-* When updating the theme, make sure HEAD isn't detatched.